robstoll/atrium/README.md

 We also use `apply` here for the same reason as above.
-We might be tempted to add an additional size check -- because a Person with 0 children does not have adult children -- but we don't have to, as `all` already checks that there is at least one element.
+We might be tempted to add an additional size check -- because a Person with 0 children does not have adult children -- but we do not have to, as `all` already checks that there is at least one element.

 <ex-own-compose-4>